myriadrf/LimeSDR-XTRX_GW/README.md

 ## Modifying microblaze(embedded processor) code

 * Open Vitis
-* Create a workspace
+* Create a workspace at LimeSDR-XTRX_GW\software
 * Click File->Import..
-* Select "Vitis project exported zip file"
+* Select "Eclipse workspace or zip file"
-* Select vitis_export_archive.ide.zip file included in the project folder
+* Select LimeSDR-XTRX_GW\software as the root folder
+* Make sure "Copy projects into workspace" is NOT checked
 * Import all suggested projects

 ## Updating hardware description for vitis project